 Marion in Williamson County, Illinois — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 3 other markers are within 16 miles of this marker, measured as the crow flies.
-Marion History (here, next to this marker); Marion Tornado Memorial (a few steps from this marker); Old Ft.
+At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
+Bob Butler Biography (a few steps from this marker); Marion History (within shouting distance of this marker); Creal Springs Seminary (approx. 9 miles away); Veterans Memorial (approx. 9.2 miles away); Creal Springs (approx. 9.2 miles away); Revolutionary War Veterans (approx. 12.3 miles away); Old Ft.
 Massac and Kaskaskia Trail (approx. 15.7 miles away).

 Also see . . .
 1982 Marion Illinois Tornado.
 On May 29, 1982, a deadly F4 tornado carved a 17-mile long path across Williamson County, Illinois, including the city of Marion.
 At times, the tornado was nearly a quarter mile wide.
 The tornado first touched down about 3 miles northwest of Carterville around 3:05 p.m.
 After moving southeast across Carterville to Crainville, the twister then paralleled Illinois Route 13 through Marion.
 (Submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 4, 2018.
 It was originally submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 112 times since then and 18 times this year.
 Photos: 1, 2, 3. submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.